 The name and contact details of the senior leader responsible for the strategic approach to attendance In school

 Information and contact details of the school staff who pupils and parts should contact about attendance on a day-to-day basis (such as form tutor, attendance officer etc.) and more detailed support on attendance (such as head of pastoral or family liaison officer.
-This must also Includee Information on links with the local authority
+This must also included Information on links with the local authority

 The schools day-to-day processes such as first day calling and how the school follows up on absence.